 Today, March 12, marks the launch of the 2020 US Census!
 Where in the United States do most Irish folks live?
 We look to the last US Census for answers.

-Celebrating Irish American Heritage Month the United States Census Bureau surveys have released an intriguing graphic, based on the 2016 US Census, which shows where in the USA most Irish and Irish Americans live.
+Celebrating Irish American Heritage Month in 2018, the United States Census Bureau surveys released an intriguing graphic based on the 2016 US Census which shows where in the USA most Irish and Irish Americans live.

 Where did your Irish ancestors settle?

-As part of the Irish American Heritage Month salute the United States Census Bureau also release some fast faces about the Irish in America, St. Patrick’s Day and the USA’s celebrations:
+As part of the Irish American Heritage Month salute, the United States Census Bureau also releases some fast faces about the Irish in America, St. Patrick’s Day and the USA’s celebrations: